nwornson/Clustering-Methods-Using-R-Shiny/README.md

 # Clustering-Methods-Using-R-Shiny
 Work in progress.
 I want to explore different unsupervised clustering methods, and I would like to create an interactive shiny application.
-Run the following line of code in an interactive R session to launch the app:
+Run the following 2 lines of code in an interactive R session to launch the app:

 library(shiny)